funatsufumiya/git-lfs-php-server/README.md

 A simple PHP server to serve Git LFS requests.

+- No DBs are needed.
+Just using local file system.
+- Minimal implementation, in order to use on traditional apache-like (non-root or not VPS) PHP web server.

 ## WARNING

 - Do not use this in production.
 Security is not guaranteed.